 How does it work?

-- Using a unique “heat loss algorithm” comprising multiple quadratic equations for each heating zone (max. of 40 zones per controller) to switch the heating on as late as possible to still reach the required temperature by the required time.
+- Using a proprietary “heat loss algorithm” that comprises multiple quadratic equations for each heating zone (max. of 40 zones per controller) to switch the heating on as late as possible to still reach the required temperature by the required time.

 - Occupancy sensors to reduce/switch off heating when nobody is around.

 - Intelligently using the residual heat of a boiler rather than always switching it on.